Gtallant/talented-components/README.md

 # Talented Components

 An extensible, fully customizeable React component library built in typescript.
+This is currently a work in progress.

 ## Motivation